The Gobi March (Mongolia) 2017 starts on Sunday, 18 June and is the 14th edition of the event.

 At the Overnight Checkpoint, there will usually be a tent in which competitors can sleep as well as a campfire or stove where hot water is available for drinks and meals.

-The Gobi March (China) 2017 starts on Sunday, 18 June and is the 14th edition of the event.
+The Gobi March (Mongolia) 2017 starts on Sunday, 18 June and is the 14th edition of the event.

 The course crosses the Tian Shan Mountains (one of the largest mountain ranges in Asia), takes competitors through Alpine scenery, yurt villages, sand dunes, and the Black Gobi Desert which is famous for its huge stunning sandstone formations.